saharatijol/saharatijol/README.md

 ![Sahara's GitHub Banner](./assets/gif-banner.gif)

 ## Hi ya'll 👋
 <p align="left">Passionate about learning the latest and greatest technologies🌱.
-I'm a software developer based in San Antonio, TX.
-I am working on some side projects, learning a couple new dishes, and staying caffeinated.</p>
+I'm a software developer based in Austin, TX.
+I am working on some side projects, learning a couple of new dishes, and staying caffeinated.</p>

-- 🔭 I’m currently working on a full-stack application called [ChowNow](https://github.com/chow-now/capstone) with our team!
-Check our live project [here](https://chownow.xyz/)

-- 🌱 I’m currently learning Javascript and React.
+- 🌱 I’m learning about data structures and algorithms, and software architectures.
 Also, diving deep into building custom REST APIs

-- 💬 Ask me about anything, I am happy to help

 - 📫 How to reach me **sahara.tijol@gmail.com**

-- ⚡ Fun fact: I am a night owl.🦉

 ## 	🔗 Let's connect
 <p align="left">